Multi Proxy Anchor Family Loss for Several Types of Gradients: Introduction

 \section{Introduction}

 The deep metric learning (DML) objective is to learn a neural network that maps into an embedding space where similar data are near and dissimilar data are far.
-Here, the similarity measures using a specific metric, for example, L1 distance and L2 distance.
+Here, the similarities are computed using a specific metric, for example, L1 distance and L2 distance.
 DML has been applied to few-shot learning \cite{FewShot}, face recognition \cite{Triplet}, and image retrieval tasks \cite{Cars, CUB, InShop}.
-The results of DML for these tasks have achieved state-of-the-art accuracy \cite{MS, XBM, SoftTriple}.
+The DML results for these tasks have achieved state-of-the-art accuracy \cite{MS, XBM, SoftTriple}.

-The factors that significantly influence the accuracy of DML approaches have network backbone, loss function, and batch sampling \cite{XBM, MS, SoftTriple, Triplet, ProxyNCA}.
-Loss functions roughly classify two types pair-based losses and proxy-based losses.
-The pair-based losses tend to be significantly influenced by batch sampling \cite{Triplet, Npair, Contrastive, LiftedStructure, MS}.
+The DML loss function is the factor that greatly affects the accuracy.
+Loss functions roughly classify two types of pair-based and proxy-based losses.
+A proxy means the center of the data distribution for each class.
+Then, proxy-based loss uses similarity between data and these proxies.
+On the other hand, pair-based loss uses similarity between data.
+The pair-based losses are significantly influenced by batch sampling \cite{Triplet, Npair, Contrastive, LiftedStructure, MS}.
 Conversely, the proxy-based losses are less affected by batch sampling \cite{ProxyNCA, SoftTriple, ProxyAnchor}.
-At the same time, a cross-batch memory module (XBM) \cite{XBM} and deep variational metric learning (DVML) \cite{DVML} are also proposed to improve the performance of DML.
+Furthermore, a cross-batch memory module (XBM) \cite{XBM} and deep variational metric learning (DVML) \cite{DVML} are also proposed to improve the performance of DML.

 ProxyNCA loss and ProxyAnchor loss, among proxy-based losses, have only one proxy for each class \cite{ProxyNCA, ProxyAnchor}.
-However, classes in practical datasets could have some local centers caused by intra-class variance, and one proxy cannot represent these structures \cite{SoftTriple, DMLSSR}.
+However, the classes in practical datasets could have some local centers caused by intra-class variance, and one proxy cannot represent these structures \cite{SoftTriple, DMLSSR}.
 In contrast, SoftTriple loss has multiple centers for each class to capture manifold structures \cite{SoftTriple}.
 On the other hand, ProxyNCA loss and SoftTriple loss have similar properties to the softmax function \cite{ProxyNCA, SoftTriple}.
-ProxyNCA loss has the limitations of network training capability due to gradient issues \cite{ProxyAnchor}.
-In this paper, we review the property of SoftTriple loss and check gradient issues similar to ProxyNCA loss.
-Then we propose multi-proxies anchor (MPA) loss which extends from SoftTriple loss and ProxyAnchor loss.
-MPA loss focuses on one problem for each ProxyAnchor loss and SoftTriple loss.
-(1) MPA loss is able to learn the complex manifold embedding space because it considers multi-proxies compared with ProxyAnchor loss.
-(2) MPA loss solves the gradient issues in SoftTriple loss by extending the loss function to like ProxyAnchor loss.